lovetheidea/heroku-buildpack-meteor/README.md

 So `$COMPILE_DIR/bin` etc are great places to put any extra binaries or stuff if you need to in custom extras.

-## Why horse?
+## Why Black Horse?

-There are a gazillian forks and branches of various buildpacks remixing the words "heroku", "buildpack", and "meteor", many of which are abandoned or outdated or broken, and it's really hard to keep them straight.
+There are a gazillian forks and branches of various buildpacks remixing the words "heroku", "buildpack", and "meteor", many of which are abandoned and broken, and it's really hard to keep them straight.

 So this one is the horse one.